PAMunb/RVSec-replication-package/Bench02/README.md

 ### CryptoGuard

-In order to reproduce the CryptoGuard results, execute the following steps
+In order to reproduce the CryptoGuard results, execute the following steps.

+   * Running CrypotGuard

 ```{shell}
 $ cd tools